-7.7 Travel Plans aim to reduce the number of people travelling by car alone(TP) and to increase active travel and sustainable travel modes, for further details contact travelplans@hants.gov.uk
+7.7 Travel Plans (TPs) aim to reduce the number of people travelling by car alone and to increase active travel and sustainable travel modes.
+They can also demonstrate how development can reduce its carbon impact.
+For further details contact travelplans@hants.gov.uk